apache/ws-axiom/src/site/markdown/roadmap.md

     Therefore methods defined by the Axiom API should only declare `XMLStreamException` if they interact directly with a StAX object supplied by application code.

-    A good example is the `OMContainer#serialize(OutputStream)` method.
-In Axiom 1.2.x this method is declared to throw `XMLStreamException`.
-This assumes that the implementation necessarily uses StAX as XML serializer.
-This is a wrong assumption, because the implementation is free to use its own serializer.
-Also note that the method doesn't declare `IOException` which would be much more relevant.

 *   Axiom should have well-defined (and distinct) exceptions for at least the following two error cases:

     *   An I/O error occurs during a deferred parsing operation.
 In that case, the unchecked exception should